bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 get_asset_filepaths(c['examples/xraydb/C/edges'])
 ```

 Tiled knows a whole lot more than just the file path.
-The data dump below
+The snippet below
 includes the format (`mimetype`) of the data, its `structure`, and other
 machine-readable information that is necessary for applications to navigate the
 file and load the data.